 Keep Parks Public: The tour

-We launched the Keep Parks Public campaign in August to find out how attacks on public lands are affecting communities across the West, embarking on a 10-day road trip that took us from Denver to Las Cruces, Tucson, Flagstaff, Moab, Salt Lake City, Grand Junction, and Jackson.
+We launched the Keep Parks Public campaign in 2025 to find out how attacks on public lands were affecting communities across the West, embarking on a 10-day road trip that took us from Denver to Las Cruces, Tucson, Flagstaff, Moab, Salt Lake City, Grand Junction, and Jackson.
 Along the way, we heard from public lands advocates, elected officials, and former federal employees about the ongoing threats to public lands and the communities that rely on them.

-We’re excited to share our tour with you here!
+We’re excited to share our 2025 tour with you here!
 Check out each tour stop, listen to the recap podcast episode below, and be sure to follow @keepparkspublic on Instagram for video clips and more!

 Tucson